 You have to make sure, that your boot partition is mounted at /boot in order for everything to upgrade correctly.
 That's because the moment you upgrade the linux package without having the correct partition mounted at /boot, your system won't boot.
-You also might have to do \$ grub-mkconfig -o /boot/grub/grub.cfg after you install a different kernel image.
+You also might have to do > grub-mkconfig -o /boot/grub/grub.cfg after you install a different kernel image.

-If your system indeed doesn't boot and boots to a recovery console, then double check that the issue really is the not perfectly executed kernel update by issuing and
+If your system indeed doesn't boot and boots to a recovery fish, then double check that the issue really is the not perfectly executed kernel update by issuing root in ~ > uname -a and root in ~ pacman -Q linux